William-Leacy/lighthouse-report-manager/README.md

 The project trys to follow the coding style guide provied by [AirBnb](https://github.com/airbnb/javascript).

 ## Design pattern and System design approach
 MVC is the design pattern for the project.
+The mongo models are using a mongoose reference Schema.</br>
 A four-layer nested router was implemented for navigation throughout the project model to get to the reports.</br>
-The mongo models are using a mongoose reference Schema.

-explain how lighthouse works
-bootstrap
+When generating a report the lighthouse npm package used chrome in a headless mode to use its lighthouse api.</br>
+This report is then saved a a string variable and saved to the mongo database

+bootstrap CSS framework was used to style the application </br>

 ## References
 Side bar inspiration:</br>
 Author: w3schools</br>
 Date: March 4, 2021</br>